EndToEndDev/Democracy-Drive/README.md

 ### 2. **RUNNING main.py**
    - MUST BE ADMIN
    - In admin terminal (aka you ran cmd as admin) Go to your folder that has main.py (aka where you extracted it)
-   - And run main.py as adminstator by doning `python3 main.py`
+   - And run main.py as adminstator by doing `python3 main.py`
    - It should run perfectly if you correctly modified the code as you should have in "IMPORTANT INFORMATION FOR DOWNLOAD"

 ### 3. **Imports and Dependencies**